a645162/mot-toolkit/README.md

 ### Python

-Recommend to use `Python 3.8` or higher.
+Recommend to use `Python 3.10` or higher.
+(Because of the 'match' syntax)

 **Notice:**